 Research has identified provider market power as a significant cost-driver.
 Providers amass market power in a number of ways:

-From being the only provider in a rural area.
+Being the only provider in a rural area.

 Vertical consolidation: providers acquire other providers to expand available care services and build larger and broader internal referral loops, like hospitals acquiring physician practices.